NixOS/nix/doc/external-api/README.md

 # Getting started

+These C bindings are **experimental** at the moment, which means they can still change any time or get removed again, but the plan is to provide a stable external C API to the Nix language and the Nix store.

+The language library allows evaluating Nix expressions and interacting with Nix language values.
+The Nix store API is still rudimentary, and only allows initialising and connecting to a store for the Nix language evaluator to interact with.

+Currently there are two ways to interface with the Nix language evaluator programmatically:
+1. Embedding the evaluator
+2. Writing language plug-ins

-There are two ways to interface with nix: embedding it, or as a plugin.
-Embedding means you link one of the nix libraries in your program and use it from there, while being a plugin means you make a library that gets loaded by the nix evaluator, specified through a configuration option.
+Embedding means you link the Nix C libraries in your program and use them from there.
+Adding a plug-in means you make a library that gets loaded by the Nix language evaluator, specified through a configuration option.

+Many of the components and mechanisms involved are not yet documented, therefore please refer to the [Nix source code](https://github.com/NixOS/nix/) for details.
+Additions to in-code documentation and the reference manual are highly appreciated.

+The following examples, for simplicity, don't include error handling.
+See the [Handling errors](@ref errors) section for more information.

 # Embedding the Nix Evaluator

-These examples don't include error handling.
-See the [Handling errors](@ref errors) section for more information.
+In this example we programmatically start the Nix language evaluator with a dummy store (that has no store paths and cannot be written to), and evaluate the Nix expression `builtins.nixVersion`.

 **main.c:**
 ```C